drewblas/magistrate/README.md

 Magistrate is a manager for workers that is cluster and network aware.
 It interacts with a centralized server to get its management and marching orders.
+It's designed to be a process manager that runs entirely in userspace: no root access needed.

 ## Manual